greenelab/deep-review/manuscript.md

 [@lnK82Ey6; @pEIw87Mp].
 Given the
 increasing wealth of molecular data available, a more comprehensive subtyping seems possible.
-Several studies have used deep learning methods to better categorize breast cancer patients.
-Denoising autoencoders, an unsupervised approach, can be used to cluster breast cancer patients [@PBiRSdXv], and convolutional neural networks (CNNs) can help count mitotic divisions, a feature that is highly correlated with disease
+Several studies have used deep learning methods to better categorize breast cancer patients: For instance, denoising autoencoders, an unsupervised approach, can be used to cluster breast cancer patients [@PBiRSdXv], and convolutional neural networks (CNNs) can help count mitotic divisions, a feature that is highly correlated with disease